Ableton/link/README.md

 ### Other Build Systems

-If you are not using CMake, then you must do the following:
+To include the Link library in your non CMake project, you must do the following:

  - Add the `link/include` and `modules/asio-standalone/asio/include` directories to your
    list of include paths